mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/decorators.md

 > Property marked with `@SerializedPrimaryKey()` is virtual, it will not be persisted into the database.

-For MongoDB you can define serialized primary key, which will be then used in entity serialization via `JSON.stringify()` (through method `entity.toJSON()`).
+For MongoDB, you can define serialized primary key, which will be then used in entity serialization via `JSON.stringify()` (through method `entity.toJSON()`).
 You will be able to use it to manipulate with the primary key as string.

 See [Usage with MongoDB](./usage-with-mongo.md) and [Serializing](serializing.md).